Advice

 temperature: 29 degrees | rainfall: 90mm

 The short dry season.
-The migrating herds are in Southern Serengeti for calving season with high predator activity.
-Temperatures and humidity are high with it being the hottest time of year on Zanzibar.
-There is chance of rain on safari still, though these tend to have seldom impact on your safari.
+The migrating herds are still in southern Serengeti for calving season with high predator activity.
+Temperatures and humidity are high, with it being the hottest time of year on Zanzibar.
+You can expect warm sunny days with short bursts of rain, which tends to have seldom impact on your experience.
+Zanzibar temperatures are 30+ degrees.

 Tanzania in March